waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

             // error, no permission
         });

-Notice that the native browser APIs for Geolocation and Notification used two slightly different callback patterns, but in our Promise-based API, we have a single, unified execution pattern!
-Now we can easily compose these two APIs.
+Notice that the native browser APIs for Geolocation and Notification originally used two slightly different callback patterns, but in our Promise-based API, we have a single, unified execution pattern!
+Now we can easily compose these two operations and start to see the benefits of Promises.

 Composing our Promises
 ======================